arananet/a600ledboard/README.md

 # Note

 This is a work in progress, several testing must be made but it should work as is.
 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
 USE AT YOUR OWN RISK!

-If you like the project, buy me a beer :) info@arananet.net
+If you like the project, buy me a beer or at least say thanks :) info@arananet.net

 # Images